Sustainable Digital Marketing: Redefining Success

 • Similarly, marketing should serve as an engine of well-being rather than solely a driver of commercial growth.

 Unfortunately, as an industry overall, marketing doesn’t currently address the points above in meaningful ways.
 For decades now, marketing’s sole focus has been to drive growth while simultaneously externalizing social and environmental impacts.
-This needs to change.
+This drives multiple challenges and needs to change.

 Digital marketing has similar issues, though different indicators are at play.
 The discipline’s sometimes questionable success criteria, approach to privacy, and low performance rates no longer serve the needs of many organizations (despite what many digital marketers might tell you).